 He therefore has direct responsibility, shared with Dr Connie Wiskin, for clinical communication teaching on a range of College Programmes.

 Apart from work with students registered at Birmingham John is closely involved, through the ISU, with offering courses for qualified health professionals, mostly doctors.
-In particular, the ISU has a contract with Health Education West Midlands to offer 1 to 1 support to 100 doctors – and some dentists – each year, in the Referred Doctors Programme.
+In particular, the IST has a contract with Health Education West Midlands to offer 1 to 1 support to 100 doctors – and some dentists – each year, in the Referred Doctors Programme.
 (Some doctors refer themselves, in addition – we welcome enquiries).

 The IST has a national and international reputation in the field of clinical communication